 Honestly, getting renters insurance can be a hassle.
 And let’s face it: You’ll want to spend less time with your insurance company, and more time living it up with your friends (er, we mean… studying).

-So instead of calling up a traditional insurance agency and waiting on hold, you can get renters insurance online with Lemonade in less than 2 mins.
+The process itself is a breeze.
+Instead of calling up a traditional insurance agency and waiting on hold, you can get renters insurance online with Lemonade in less than 2 mins.

 With Maya, our charming artificial intelligence bot, getting a quote is fast, straightforward, and can be done right from your desk (as you may or may not be procrastinating your work).
 Just answer a few questions, and you’ll get a quote in less than two minutes.

 Plus, Lemonade’s claims process is easy, too.
 As Lemonader Avery told us:

 “After my backpack was stolen, I immediately filed a claim with Lemonade.
 After ten minutes, I was approved and had a money transfer on the way.
 I filed the claim entirely from the app and it was very straightforward.
 If it wasn’t for Lemonade, I would have no idea where to start with filing a claim through my parent’s traditional insurance company.”